john-cd/rust_howto/bk/src/other/written-in-rust/python_tools.md

 [`RustPython`][rustpython-github]{{hi:RustPython}}⮳ is an open-source Python Interpreter written in Rust.

 RustPython supports Python 3 (CPython >= 3.11.0).
-RustPython can be embedded into Rust programs to use Python as a scripting language for your application, or it can be compiled to WebAssembly in order to run Python in the browser.
+RustPython can be embedded into Rust programs to use Python as a [scripting][p-scripting] language for your application, or it can be compiled to WebAssembly in order to run Python in the browser.

 ```bash
 cargo install --git https://github.com/RustPython/RustPython rustpython